 Child may have a condition that is totally managed by medication, or a condition that is correctable or improves on its own with time.

 The child may be developmentally delayed in physical development but has a prognosis of catching up.

-Emotional conditions such as adjustment reactions, situational depression or acting out behaviors.
+Emotional/Behavioral impairment such as adjustment reactions, situational depression or acting out behaviors.

 Physical/Medical conditions, such as mild cerebral palsy and treatable medical conditions such as controlled seizures, hearing or vision impairment.

 Caregivers need to provide a structured supportive setting in which most activities are designed to improve the child's functioning.